perfact/zodbsync/README.md

 ### `run_after_playback`
 Path to a script that is executed after a successful (non-recursive) playback, including indirect calls from `reset` or `pick`.
-If the script exists, it is called and fed the list of changed objects (one per line) via stdin.
+If the script exists, it is called and fed the list of changed objects in a JSON format.

 ## Usage